Here’s all you need to know about lasagna’s shelf life and storage. Learn how long lasagna lasts, how to store it, and how to tell if it’s spoiled.

 After opening your canned lasagna, you should refrigerate the leftovers and use them within 3 to 4 days.
 Once again, freezing the rest is also an option.

-(All of the above is also true for storing leftover mac and cheese.)
+(All of the above is also true for storing leftover meatloaf, quiche, or pizza.)

 Now, say your lasagna has been in the fridge for 3 to 4 days.
 That means it’s most likely going to be perfectly fine to eat.